nigelvanherwijnen/programmeerproject/PROCESS.md

 # Process book

 ## Day 1 - 09/01/2017
-On the first day, the first version of the concept plan had been made and the readme had been constructed.
+On the first day, the first version of the concept plan had been made and the README had been constructed.

 ## Day 2 - 10/01/2017
 One of the problems in the first version of the concept plan was that a story was missing.
 This was partly because there were too many graphs on a single page.
 It was too chaotic.
 This is resolved by creating multiple pages.
 The homepage will be an eye catcher with the hockey stick graph and some general information.
 A second page will include a map showing CO2 emissions per country, a ranking of the countries of these emissions and a line graph visualizing the average temperature over the years of a specific country.